kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   - ownerReferences on controller-created objects match the expected structure:
     - Root Job: `Workload` has a controller ownerRef to the Job; `PodGroup` has a controller ownerRef to the Job and a non-controller ownerRef to the `Workload`.
-    - Delegated Job: `PodGroup` has a controller ownerRef to the parent workload controller and links to the parent-owned `Workload`/`CompositePodGroup`.
+    - Delegated Job: `PodGroup` has a controller ownerRef to the Job and links to the parent-owned `Workload`/`CompositePodGroup`.
     - Standalone BYO `Workload` Job: `PodGroup` has a controller ownerRef to the Job.
-  - Naming abbreviations for `Workload` and `PodGroup`.
+  - Naming abbreviations for `Workload` and `PodGroup`, and different `PodGroup` names for two Jobs with the same name but different UIDs.
-  - Discovery and management are independent: a `PodGroup` with the selected template reference is discovered regardless of its ownerReferences, but is mutated or deleted only if its controller ownerReference is the Job.
+  - Discovery and management are independent: a `PodGroup` is discovered regardless of its ownerReferences, but is mutated or deleted only if its controller ownerReference is the Job.
   - Ambiguity and drift: two or more `Workload`s (or `PodGroup`s) matching the discovery rules for one Job, or a controller-owned `Workload` whose `PodGroupTemplates` count is not 1.
 Repairing the objects clears the condition and pod creation resumes with `schedulingGroup`.